Website icon Xpert.Digital

 • KfW Research: 0.5%

-In 2023, Germany's gross domestic product shrank by 0.3%, putting the economy officially in recession.
+In 2023, Germany's gross domestic product (GDP) shrank by 0.3%, officially placing the economy in recession.
 A slight decline of 0.2% is also expected for 2024.
-This would be the second year in a row with a negative growth rate - a rare event in Germany's post-war history.
+This would mark the second consecutive year of negative growth – a rare occurrence in Germany's post-war history.

 Causes of the current recession